"Any object, wholly or partially immersed in a fluid, is buoyed up by a force equal to the weight of the fluid displaced by the object." — Archimedes

 A steel cylinder, on the other hand, tends to start off negatively buoyant and stay that way.
 For example, a 232 bar 12.2 litre Faber tank weighs 12.9 kb (28.4 lb) empty.
 (Yes, the steel cylinder weighs LESS than the aluminium cylinder because the walls of the aluminium cylinder have to be thicker.)
 This steel cylinder is about 4.25 kg (9.4 lb) negative when full and 0.75 kg (1.7 lb) negative when empty.
 That's a 3.5 kg buoyancy differential between the beginning of a dive and the end of a dive.
 But it's two kilograms of lead you won't need compared to using the aluminium S80 cylinder.

 Tip for Shaving Ballast Weight: Switch from an aluminium cylinder to a steel cylinder.
-A properly-weighted diver who goes from an aluminium S80 to, say, a steel 12.2 litre cylinder could take two kilograms off their weight belt.
+A properly-weighted diver who goes from an aluminium S80 to, say, a steel 12.2 litre cylinder can usually take two kilograms off their weight belt.

 STEP 5: Calculate for Everything Else